Stars

 Add an adjustment layer … Solid Color

-Choose a color like blue.
+Choose a color light blue.
 Set the blend mode to Color.

 Turn it into a clipping mask (ALT+CTRL+D).